• Skip to main content

 Glance at Risk Adjusted Return Metrics, But Don't Focus On Them

-Moreover, Sharpe ratios fluctuate based on the time period looked at.
+As you've now seen, risk-adjusted return ratios fluctuate based on the time period looked at.
 The Sharpe ratio for your portfolio today will likely look different than the one for it 10 years from now.
 Remember that these are just quick and dirty ratios and may not tell the full story of the riskiness of a particular portfolio or strategy.
 Do your due diligence.
-There’s a famous saying in finance that “you can’t eat Sharpe.”
+There's a famous saying in finance that “you can't eat Sharpe.”

-Also remember one important rule.
-Just like Modern Portfolio Theory tells us, and just like I’ve preached in every other post on this website, view the portfolio holistically, not each asset or security in isolation.
 Consequently, in this context of discussing risk-adjusted return, only apply and compare your measure thereof for the entire portfolio, not for each individual asset.
 Just as two very volatile assets can magically make for a less volatile portfolio when combined due to their uncorrelation, so too can two assets with low risk-adjusted returns in isolation combine to make a portfolio with a high risk-adjusted return.

 Here's an example to illustrate.
 Over the past half-century, the U.S. stock market has delivered a risk-adjusted return as measured by the Calmar ratio of 0.85.
 10-Year U.S. Treasury bonds came in pretty close at 0.82 for that same time period.
 Equally weighting those 2 assets 50/50 in a portfolio gives us a Calmar ratio of 1.80.